gagalyash/Parkinsons-Disease-Detection/README.md

 column which is set to 0 for healthy and 1 for Parkinson Disease.

 ### Inspiration
-- Build a machine learning Model Which Predict that person has Parkinsons Disease or not
+- Build a machine learning model which predict that person has parkinsons disease or not